Takendrop/42CommomCore/README.md

 ### So Long
 **So Long** is a simple 2D game developed using the MiniLibX library.
 This project introduces basic game development concepts and graphical programming.

+## Known Issues

+### Cloning on Windows

+Currently, cloning this repository on Windows OS may not be possible due to an issue with a file name in the `piscine/shell01/ex05` directory: `\?$*'MaRViN'*$?\`.
+This filename contains characters that are not supported by the Windows file system.

+**Workaround:** I will address this issue by removing the entire `piscine` folder from the repository.
+Please check back later for an update on this fix.